ilzolende/ilzolende.github.io/_writing/atmospheric-tech-levels.md

 Instead of the Fall, the Change means that levels of functioning tech get lower as you get closer to the center of the Earth.
 Ideally, we can configure this such that we can have steampunk zeppelins.
 Also maybe if you have a high mountain or something you can get some simpler stuff going?
 Also I'd like *some* interesting effects from hot-air balloons and human-powered planes if possible.

 What caused the Change?
 Is it deities?
+Yep, it's deities, like in the Emberverse.
+I am going to make up my own rules for how they work, though.
 I'd like at least one AI ("Our Lady of Value Alignment/Version Control/etc" :P) who also plays a major role in some group's culture to have made it into the group of deities and managed to give her other self a bit of warning.

+Support your local Malthusian hellhole!
+Also, I've only read "Dies the Fire", as well as ... pretty much every EP rulebook.

+Time:

+- Iunomians are count from the founding of The City That Spins.
+More generally, religious calendars are common.
+- Earth calendars are more lunisolar than they are now, everywhere else tends to stick to purely solar calendars (syncing up with Earth orbits is enough of a pain already, and "it's a new moon on Earth" is not easily derivable from looking up).

 Styx City: